jakobzhao/geog371/lectures/lec16/readme.md

 Once you click on the facebook button, you will creat a new tab as showing below.

 ![](img/share-on-facebook-page.png)

+>**Note:** If you want to generate urls for other social media platform, please go to [http://www.sharelinkgenerator.com/](http://www.sharelinkgenerator.com/).
+This web site provides a handy tool for generate urls for Facebook, Twitter, LinkedIn, etc. A more detailed tutorial on generating url for sharing on Facebook can be found at [https://developers.facebook.com/docs/plugins/share-button](https://developers.facebook.com/docs/plugins/share-button).

 ## 5. Add an About Page